 Several south facing plots, on poor limestone soils, planted 1959-1983, at an average altitude of 300ms.
 Fermented and aged on its lees in stainless steel to give a refreshing, fruit forward wine which drinks well from the word go.
 Bottled in April after the harvest.
-The 2018 shows crisply energetic apple and apricot fruit, nice bite and tension and finishes with a twist of lime.

 About the Domaine

 Standing outside Domaine Gilles Morat one can see the rocks of both Solutre and of Vergisson, the two massive limestone outcrops which tower over their surrounding vineyards.
 These rocks stand testament to the ancient geological upheaval which formed the land upon which Gille’s and Joëlle’s vines grow and gave them the fascinating terroirs they now exploit.

 Based in Vergisson, the highest village in the appellation, Domaine Morat produce wines which combine Pouilly-Fuissé’s ripe, sun kissed fruit with a modern directness and freshness.
 It is the altitude at which their vineyards sit which gives their wines their cut, as well as the Morat’s meticulous approach to viticulture; as Joëlle said, ‘There are no good cooks with bad ingredients’.